rtm/upward/README.md

 **Upward** is written completely in ES6 and targeted for compilation by babel.
 The environment it runs in needs to support ES6 features such as `Map` and `Object.observe`.
 It has been tested only in Chrome.
-It will not run in other browsers due to their lack of support for `Object.observe`.

 The recommended approach to bulding an app is to use browserify: